Care and Support – What’s The Difference?

 How To Choose The Right Support

 When you conduct research about support and care services for your loved one, be sure to remain aware of these fundamental differences and how different organisations use language.
 Choosing an accountable company to work with can be instrumental to the happiness of you or your loved one.
-If an individual only tacitly participates in the process of their well-being, they may find it difficult to achieve their goals and realise their aspirations.
-Basic care provision may lack sufficient resources for an individual’s needs.
+If an individual only tacitly participates in the process of their well-being, they may find it difficult to achieve their goals and realise their aspirations, especially without the assistance of NDIS plan management providers.

 At Maple Community Services, we listen intently to what our clients and their support system need and aspire to, and then support them to reach their goals.
 By breaking down a person’s needs into manageable steps, they become the cornerstone of the support process and important in reaching their full potential.